CodeWithAsheville/court-notifications/README.md

 yarn dlx knex migrate:latest
 cd ../..
 ````
-At this point you should be able to search _and_ subscribe, although no text messages will be sent without setting up Twilio.
+At this point you should be able to search _and_ start the subscription process, although no text messages can be sent without setting up Twilio so you will get an error (something like ```accountSid must start with AC```).

 ### Set Up Twilio to Send Text Messages